How do I get an IRD number?

 What your tax code is will depend on: how many sources of income you have; whether you have a student loan; whether you are a New Zealand tax resident (and if you are, how much you earn); and whether you’re on an income-tested benefit.

-If you need to find out what the tax code for your situation is, you should visit the IRD webpage on tax codes.
+If you need to find out what the tax code for your situation is, you should visit the Inland Revenue webpage on tax codes.

 What are my responsibilities when paying taxes?

-The Inland Revenue Department calculates how much tax you owe, but it is your responsibility to:
+Inland Revenue calculates how much tax you owe, but it is your responsibility to:

 - determine your tax code (and, if you are an employee, make sure your employer has it)